StacAttacc/flutter-and-dart-abridged/README.md

 Is this free? yes, all the best things are, I love free stuff

+There will be a little intro in each sub-folders, please read them

 !!DISCLAIMER!!
 I may not update this for future versions of flutter/dart and it may not be 100% accurate, but it will help

 welcome:)